We are going to learn how to conjugate “to dance” in present tense in Hindi. In Hindi “to dance” is naachna.

 What does present tense mean?
 It means an action this happening now or is habitually performed.
 Ok, the first part seems simple enough.
 The present is an action happening now…in the present.

 But what’s an action that’s habitually performed?
 Well for example, “I read books.”
-Or “I eat chocolate every day.”
-Maybe you are not reading or eating chocolate right now, but it’s something that is part of your life – a habit.
+Or “I dance every day.”
+Maybe you are not reading or dancing at the moment, but it’s something that is part of your life – a habit.

 In this video you will learn the subject pronouns, the conjugations for each subject pronoun as well as the ending of the sentence.